Graduate Diploma in Family Medicine

 Introduction

-The GDFM is a structured 24-months part-time training programme for doctors in Singapore.
-It is jointly organised by the College of Family Physicians Singapore (CFPS) and the Division of Graduate Medical Studies (DGMS), NUS Medicine.
+The GDFM is a structured 2-year part-time training programme for doctors in Singapore.
+It is organised by the College of Family Physicians Singapore (CFPS).

 Aims and Objective

-GDFM aims to provide a comprehensive and structured training programme for doctors working in primary care so that they can practice Family Medicine at a competent level, catering to the healthcare needs of the child, the adolescent, the adult and the elderly.
+GDFM aims to provide a comprehensive and structured training programme for doctors who wish to work in primary care and practice Family Medicine at a competent level, catering to the healthcare needs of the child, the adolescent, the adult and the elderly.

 Eligibility

-• A basic degree of the MBBS or equivalent qualification registered with the Singapore Medical Council (SMC)
+• Possess a basic degree in medicine (MBBS or an equivalent qualification) that is registered with the Singapore Medical Council (SMC).

-• Full or Conditional registration with the SMC; Temporary registered practitioners must support their applications with a letter of recommendation from their HOD.
-Provisional registration doctors are not eligible to apply.
+• Hold full or conditional registration with the SMC.
+Practitioners with temporary registration must include a letter of recommendation from their Head of Department (HOD).
+Doctors with provisional registration are not eligible to apply.

-• Must have 1 full year ofworking experience in Singapore at point of course registration
+• Have at least one full year of working experience in Singapore at the point of course registration.

-• Must hold a current and valid practicing certificate
+• Hold a current and valid practising certificate.

-• Must have at least 20 active clinical hours per week
+• Practice at least 20 active clinical hours per week.

 Course Overview